Peterpiotr/siguren-documentation/docs/source/maintenance/mechanical/mandatory-warnings.rst

 All work must be carried out by competent staff with appropriate training.

-SIGUREN Technologies declines any responsibility if the safety instructions are not followed correctly!
+SIGUREN technologies Technologies declines any responsibility if the safety instructions are not followed correctly!

 Motosuiveur® System is designed to work with lifting equipment and must only be used with the applications they have been ordered and designed for.